Priority product stewardship

 The Packaging Forum and New Zealand Food and Grocery Council are leading the two-year co-design process on plastic packaging.
 Timings for accreditation and consultation on regulations to support the scheme will depend on the outcomes of the co-design process.

-What other regulations are available
+What other tools are available

 Under the Waste Minimisation Act 2008 there are a range of regulatory powers that may be placed on products, depending on whether they have been declared priority products (section 23).